Yoast/developer/docs/features/schema/plugins/woocommerce-seo.md

 ## Core functionality
 ### On all pages
-* Remove WooCommerce’s breadcrumb schema.
+* Remove WooCommerce's breadcrumb schema.

 ### On product pages
 * Change the `@type` of the `WebPage` piece into `ItemPage`.